 Designed to test innovative solutions for sourcing, training and securing Data Analysts into employment, our first pilot is taking a major step forward in meeting the digital workforce needs of tomorrow.

-Take a look at some of the incredible outcomes the ‘Train 100 Data Analysts’ pilot seeks to achieve:
+Take a look at some of the key aims that the T100 pilot is working to achieve:

 1. Provide students with the opportunity to thrive in a system that incentivizes ‘lifelong learning.’